Reporting a crime may:

 - increase your personal safety

-- help police charge the person and prevent them from committing it again
+- lead to police charging the person and prevent them from doing it again

-- make an insurance claim for damaged or stolen property.
+- make it possible to make an insurance claim for damaged or stolen property.

 Remember, you can discuss your options with police before deciding if you will formally report the crime.